 - Hand or electric saw

-- Cut 6 of the fence palings in half for the short ends and the middle supports
+- Wearing a mask and safety glasses, cut 6 of the fence palings in half for the short ends and the middle supports.

-- Screw four of the shorter palings to the middle stake uprights for the box divider (this is optional but it makes the box more sturdy) and to each of the end uprights to complete the box.
+- Screw four of the shorter palings to the middle stake uprights for the box divider (this is optional but it makes the box more sturdy).